Historic Sites

 Since its inception in 1964, the Trust has acquired numerous architecturally and historically significant properties in the Greater Reading-Berks County Area.
 The Trust currently maintains eight stone structures from the early settlement years of the region, including the oldest documented building still standing in Berks County, the Mouns Jones House.

 Morlatton Village – Represents pieces of an early Swedish settlement begun in the early 1700’s, and is considered the birthplace of Berks County.
 Additional structures constructed slightly later in the 1760’s also comprise the village.
-This site includes the The Covered Bridge Keepers House, the Mouns Jones house, the Douglass Mansion, and the White Horse Inn.
+This site includes The Michael Fulp House, the Mouns Jones house, the Douglass Mansion, and the White Horse Inn.

 Mouns Jones House (circa 1716) – Built by early Swedish settler Mouns Jones and his family, the house is the oldest document dwelling in Berks County.
 The HPTBC began restoration of the property in 1965.
 The Mouns Jones House is listed on the National Register of Historic Places.